csci-1301/csci-1301.github.io/labs/ClassDiagram/readme.md

 title: UML Class Diagram
 ---

+This lab serves multiple goals:

+- To give you a general understanding of the purpose of UML diagrams,
+- To help you read simple UML class diagrams,
+- To help you match a UML diagram with its implementation,
+- To transform an informal class description into a UML class diagram.

+# Introduction

 Quoting [wikipedia](https://en.wikipedia.org/wiki/Unified_Modeling_Language),

 > The Unified Modeling Language (UML) is a general-purpose, developmental, modeling language in the field of software engineering that is intended to provide a standard way to visualize the design of a system.